StarGW-net/karma-firewall/README.md

      height="320">
 </td></tr></table>

 Karma FW is completely different from all other VPN Firewalls.
 Karma FW requires NO Internet permissions.
 Without permissions CANNOT send any data anywhere.
 We intercept no allowed user traffic.
-The ONLY permissions Karma FW requires is start on boot and foreground service.

 Please do not send any requests for customisation that would require Karma Firewall to inspect a users traffic.
 We leave that to all the other Android Firewalls.